 The School will deliver its responsibilities for identifying and acting on early help needs, Safeguarding and Child Protection in line with the policies and procedures identified in the Derbyshire Safeguarding Children’s Board Policies and Procedures Guidance, available at: http://derbyshirescbs.proceduresonline.com/index.htm

 A threshold Document is available and assists with meeting a child’s needs in Derbyshire and can be found at: http://derbyshirescbs.proceduresonline.com/chapters/docs_library.html#guidance

 5.1 Early help

-All staff (governors & volunteers) are made aware of what Early Help means, how to identify emerging needs and understanding their role within it.
+All staff (students, governors & volunteers) are made aware of what Early Help means, how to identify emerging needs and understanding their role within it.
 This means sharing information and having discussions with the Designated Safeguarding Lead, liaising with other professionals and supporting children identified in the school (i.e. potentially vulnerable and those who are vulnerable) who may therefore need Early Help intervention.